-There main difference between a medical writer and a medical copywriter is purpose.
-To be clear, medical copywriting is still a type of medical writing though.
+The main difference between a medical writer and a medical copywriter is purpose.
+To be clear, medical copywriting is just one of the may a types of medical writing.

 When you write you should always think about your “why?”.
 What’s your purpose for writing and why does your writing matter?